Harsger/ROOTpostprocessing/README.txt

- peak-fit-center difference to nominal is stored in ROOT::TGraphs required options per histogram file1 hist1 peakPosition lowRangeFit highRangeFit additional options per histogram additionalFunctionPart startParameter
+ peak-fit-center difference to nominal is stored in ROOT::TGraphs required options per histogram file1 hist1 peakPosition lowFitLimit highFitLimit additional options per histogram additionalFunctionPart startParameter the additional function part should be specified as ROOT::TFormula addable to the standard gaussian

 -drawer: /path/to/file.root histname
  shows specified 2D-histogram (ROOT::TH2 e.g. heat-maps) from file